Do you live in an area with intense storms? When a storm happens, your roof is the first line of defense against water entering your home.

 Having an efficient roof is essential to keeping hail and storm damage minimum.
 But when your roof is already showing signs of wear and tear, it might not be up to the challenge a storm poses.

 Rescue My Roof has dealt with the nasty Wisconsin weather for a decade.
 Blizzards, Rainstorms – we’ve seen it all.
-So we know a thing or two when it comes to signs of hail damage on a roof.
+So, we know a thing or two about hail damage.

 Hail damage can be either tough to notice or very easy.
-When the damage is severe enough (1 inch in diameter or more), it will be easier to spot it on your roof.
+When the damage is severe enough (1 inch in diameter or more), spotting it on your roof will be easier.

-If your roof has the damage mentioned above, you may have to file a homeowner’s insurance claim.
+If your roof has the above mentioned damage, you may have to file a homeowner’s insurance claim.

 Call your homeowner’s insurance first.
 While a roofing contractor can help you navigate the insurance process, the work cannot begin until the insurance adjuster approves the hail damage claim.